z3r07h/Mr-R0B0T-s03-ARG/README.md

 TODO
 ----

+- Add section for AiW (Alice in Wonderland) Quotes collected
+- Add section for shakespear references
+- Add kor Adana interviews
+- Add geographical places list
+- Bring in a ton more solves from ARGSociety
+- Credit solvers appropriately
+- Get tools/techniques used for solves
+- Java stuff from ep4
-- finish up sites by adding, rvzjtenpula.net, vimeo videos, ecoin-services, sandbox.vflsruxm, and e-corp usa main page, whoismrrobot.com
+- finish up sites by adding, garyhost, rvzjtenpula.net, vimeo videos, ecoin-services, sandbox.vflsruxm, and e-corp usa main page, whoismrrobot.com
 - Grab the script image file from perks
 - Make daily 5/9 section
 - Grab the series track listings for each episode
-- Add Vimeo to sites
-- Update about plans.rar and how to solve, also spot the difference issue with python
+- spot the difference issue with python
+- grab all numbers from ecorp subreddits
 - Chase up/ Document shodan stuff /etc from ep1
 - subreddit write up
-- Add whois/etc information for sites
-- Investigations - In Progress